 This property report by Livewire from June 2019 shows that the price to income multiple for Melbourne was 8.1, compared to 10.0 for Sydney and 6.5 for Brisbane.

 In terms of what kind of properties Melbourne has to offer, there is a huge mix.
 Along with more modern apartments and houses, there are also plenty of older properties with plenty of character, similar to in Sydney.

 I hope this blog post has given you a better idea of what life in Melbourne could be like!
-To compare living in Melbourne vs Sydney , Perth and Brisbane check out these other Australian city lifestyle blog posts too:
+To compare living in Melbourne vs Sydney, Perth, Brisbane, Adelaide, Canberra or Hobart, check out these other Australian city lifestyle blog posts too: